 But it’s also not quite that simplistic.
 The differences between these two roles are more nuanced than a sweeping generalization.
 Subtle variations exist in educational requirements, prescriptive authority, and licensing requirements.
 Further variation occurs based on one’s specialty, area of practice, and state of residence.
 To learn more about the way these professions deviate and overlap, check out our side-by-side comparison chart below.

-Side-by-Side Comparison: Physician Associate / Assistant vs Nurse Practitioner
+Side-by-Side Comparison: Physician Assistant or Associate vs. Nurse Practitioner

 |